davidferro91/LIRI-Bot/README.md

 # LIRI-Bot
 David Ferro

-No GitHub Pages link, sorry.
-This application is run from the command line.
+This application is run from the command line instead of from a webpage.

 ## Description
 This is a command line application that can find you information on concerts from your favorite band/artist, information on your favorite songs, and information on your favorite movies.